-Anyone can volunteer and there are no prerequisites required for many of the tasks that need doing.
+Anyone can volunteer and there are minimal prerequisites, depending on your role, for many of the tasks that need doing.
 While some jobs require training and accreditation (e.g. becoming a scrutineer) there are many that don’t (e.g. car park attendants, catering, etc.).
-Team leaders will make sure that volunteers are competent to fill their roles and where necessary training will be provided and briefings will be arranged.
+Team Leaders will make sure that volunteers are competent to fill their roles and where necessary training will be provided and briefings will be arranged.

 A Guide to Volunteer Roles

 The Finke Desert Race is a non-profit community based event that relies heavily on volunteers.
-Volunteer expressions of interest will be opening here in March.
-In the meantime, prospective volunteers can browse the PDF guide to the diverse roles that volunteers play.
+Volunteer expressions of interest are open.
+Prospective volunteers can browse the PDF guide to the diverse roles that volunteers play.

 ALL volunteers MUST register in the week before the race.
 Registration will take place at the Finke Start/Finish Line during office hours.
-It is really important that volunteers register so that we know contact details, including emergency contacts, are up to date, insurance requirements are met and so that volunteers receive their entitlements (e.g. the Official Finke DVD).
+It is vital that volunteers register so that we can ensure contact details, including emergency contacts, are up to date; confirm vaccination status and licenses (if required) are sighted and that volunteers receive their entitlements (e.g. the Official Finke DVD).

-Note that expressions of interest will open online in February and many of the volunteer positions are filled not long after that so we can organise teams, rosters, training, planning, etc. If you are keen to participate as a volunteer you are advised to express your interest early rather than waiting until registration week.
+Note that expressions of interest will open online and many of the volunteer positions are filled not long after.
+This allows the committee time to organise teams, rosters, training etc. If you are keen to participate as a volunteer, it is advised that you express your interest early rather than waiting until registration week.

 Maps & Road Closures